 Gentrification, a type of urban renovation in which older buildings are replaced with newer apartments and businesses, has become controversial over the years, viewed as a form of community displacement in which the prior residents are made to leave or be run out of business by the new tenants.
 As a result, fiction depicting gentrification often does so negatively, from merely an annoying attempt to market to liberal newcomers, to an evil conspiracy or ethnic cleansing scheme.

 The Urban Hellscape trope is often a precursor to this trope, as the lawless and ruined city is used to justify why the Gentrification is happening in the first place, and some villains might even try to cause or exacerbate the hellscape in order to engineer this justification.
 It may also be a motivation for Saving the Orphanage or otherwise raising money in order to protect a particular house or landmark.
 Community-Threatening Construction is a related trope focusing on one specific construction project.
 Also compare Predatory Business, Railroad Plot.

 - Princess Jellyfish features a land developer company buying out homes in an old neighborhood for a gentrification project, and the main character's goal is to save their retro boardinghouse from being bought out.
 The characters look down on the development, and the main representative of the company is an evil vamp.

-- In Volume 5 of Ms. Marvel (2014), Kamala and the residents of New Jersey discover that a local avenue has been massively renovated by a new corporation.
+- In Volume 5 of Ms. Marvel (2014), Kamala and the residents of Jersey City discover that a local avenue has been massively renovated by a new corporation.
 She is aghast to find her superhero image being used without permission for the company's billboards, and that her favorite Serbian-Vietnamese grocery store has been replaced by luxury condos.
 Investigating the operation, Kamala discovers that the rebuilding is planned for the entire city and run by Hope Yards Development and Relocation Association, aka none other than HYDRA.
 Their next plan?
-Hypnotizing all the current residents of New Jersey and making them all move out of town.
+Hypnotizing all the current residents of Jersey City and making them all move out of town.